pubnub/pubnub-design-patterns/_posts/2015-03-06-Flexible-History-Calls.md

 Our Javascript History API allows you options for getting the time series data in a channel in flexible ways but always gives messages in 100 count pages.
 I wrote a simple wrapper that extends this functionality to handle the actual paging to retrieve messages based on time, counts, etc.

-One difference is that it retrieves and returns results in an "all-at-once" fashion.
-That means that if you retrieve many pages of history (i.e 100+ messages) then it doesn't execute callback until all messages are retrieved.
+**Note**: One difference is that it retrieves and returns results in an "all-at-once" fashion.
+That means that if you retrieve many pages of history (i.e 100+ messages) then it doesn't execute callback until *all* messages are retrieved.

 The wrapper accepts a few parameters: